-Dyneema is known to be one of the strongest materials in the world.
-Dyneema is used in many different industries: the military and law enforcement utilize dyneema in their bulletproof vests, stab-resistant vests, safety gloves, the fishing industry uses it for ropes and nets, and it is now used more than ever in outdoor equipment.
+Dyneema is known as one of the strongest materials in the world.
+Dyneema is used in many different industries: The military and law enforcement use Dyneema in their bulletproof vests, stabproof vests, safety gloves; the fishing industry uses it for ropes and nets, and now it is used more than ever in outdoor equipment.

 Dyneema is produced exclusively in the Netherlands by Dyneema itself.
-Dyneema, also known as UHMwPE, which is a polyethylene with ultra-high molecular weight.
-The Dyneema fabric is made up of long molecular chains with exceptionally strong intermolecular bonds.
-This means that it is the strongest of any thermoplastic available and is a super lightweight fiber that is up to 15 times stronger than steel and 40 times stronger than aramid fibers.
-Aramid fibers are another type of synthetic material that has similar properties, one of the most common types of aramid fiber is Kevlar.
+Dyneema, also known as UHMwPE, is a polyethylene with very high molecular weight.
+The Dyneema fabric is made up of long molecular chains with extra strong intermolecular bonds.
+This means it is the strongest of any thermoplastic that exists and is a super light fiber, which is up to 15 times stronger than steel and 40 times stronger than aramid fibers.
+Aramid fibers are another type of synthetic material with similar properties; one of the most common types of aramid fiber is Kevlar.

 Dyneema vests can still float on water and are extremely resistant to moisture, UV light, and chemicals.
-Likewise, the fiber is ultra-resistant to bases and acids, as well as organic solvents.
-At the same time, dyneema is 15 times more resistant to abrasion than carbon steel.
+Likewise, the fiber is ultra resistant to bases and acids, as well as organic solvents.
+At the same time, Dyneema is 15 times more resistant to wear than carbon steel.

 Dyneema's chemical composition allows it to boast many characteristics such as: